ali-moments/keepItGreen/README.md

 <details>
     <summary><b>Github configuration</b></summary>

-intsll these libraries:
+install these libraries:
 `sudo apt install libsecret-1-0 libsecret-1-dev`
-> :memo: **Note:** Package names may be different in different distributions.
+> :memo: **Note:** Package names may be different in other distributions.
 These are for debian based distros.

 then add this congigs to git:
 ```